Home / Art Buying & Interior Design

 The Creative Process Behind Contemporary Abstract Art

 Many contemporary abstract artworks today are created using innovative techniques that blend traditional painting with digital experimentation and layered textures.
+It helps to understand this new art form and the amazing capabilities it has in large-scale production.

-The article The Creative Process Behind the Abstract Art of Jaison Cianelli [coming soon] explores how photographs, digital tools, and paint textures can merge to create complex abstract compositions.
+The article The Creative Process Behind the Abstract Art of Jaison Cianelli explores how photographs, digital tools, and paint textures can merge to create complex abstract compositions.
+Not only are they visually appealing, but they can be produced in a custom capacity and in an oversized scale if need be.
+The final composition can also be installed in on a variety of mediums such as canvas, metal, or acrylic.

 Modern artists are increasingly combining photography, digital layering, and physical textures to create new forms of visual expression.
 This evolving approach is explored in How Digital Mixed Media Is Changing Contemporary Abstract Art [coming soon].